Reform challenges in school education

 A transformed learning system would promote more ‘holistic’ student development, including through curricula and assessment or examination processes requiring the close integration of knowledge, skills and attributes.

 Third, is the importance of recognising the developmental nature of learning.
 Too often, learning at school is a matter of mastering a defined body of content in a specified period of time.
 Students are then assessed and graded and move in unison to make a fresh start on the next body of content.
 In reality, students are at very different points in their long-term progress and often require different kinds of learning support.

 A transformed learning system would respond to this reality and be built from an understanding of learning as ongoing and lifelong.
 Curriculum, assessment and reporting processes would be redesigned to better support teachers to establish where individuals are in their long-term progress, to target their teaching accordingly and to monitor a student’s growth across the years of school.

-In future columns, I will explore the implications of these 3 principles for reforming various components of the schooling framework.
+In my paper, I explore implications of these 3 principles for reforming various components of the schooling framework.